Bichon Frisé: History

-Because of their merry disposition, the ancestral Bichons travelled much and were often used as barter by Italian sailors as they moved from continent to continent.
 The dogs found early success in Spain and it is generally believed that Spanish seamen introduced the early breed to Tenerife in the Canary Islands.
 Their association with European nobility began in the 13th century, entering the royal courts of Spain, Italy and France.
 In the 14th century, Italian sailors rediscovered the dogs on their voyages and are credited with returning them to continental Europe.